Auckland Transport (AT) is upgrading Hingaia Road in Karaka to support housing and employment growth in the area.

 Project zone: South

-The Hingaia Peninsula is an area in the Auckland Region that is experiencing a phenomenal amount of growth.
-To improve access for future predicted traffic growth, the section of Hingaia Road, between Pararekau Road and Oakland Road need to be upgraded to provide additional capacity for vehicular travel, bus routes as well as pedestrian and cycle path facilities.
+The Hingaia Peninsula is an area in the Auckland region that is experiencing a phenomenal amount of growth.
+This growth need to be supported by building arterial roads, bus routes, pedestrian facilities, and cycling facilities.

 - transform Hingaia Road, between Pararekau Road and Oakland Road, from a rural road to a key arterial road in the local network to cater for predicted traffic flows

-- widen the existing road to provide two additional lanes, one in each direction and a flush median.
+- widen the existing road to provide 2 additional lanes, one in each direction and a flush median.

 - improve vehicle safety, including safer turning movements at intersections